 My senses of space, of distance, and of direction entirely vanished. [...]
 I thought I was very high up when I would suddenly be thrown to earth in a near vertical spin.
 I thought I was very low to the ground and I was pulled up to 3,000 feet in two minutes by the 500-horsepower motor.
 It danced, it pushed, it tossed… (de Saint-Exupéry 1921).

 Full-sized replicas can also provide a satisfying experience – many of the Second World War Spitfire fighter planes still flying are presumably partly or wholly replica but nevertheless highly emotive.
 Watching a group of them in flight provides an evocative sound and reminds us how small and vulnerable these planes were.

-© Science and Industry Museum/Science & Society Picture Library
+© Trustees of the Science and Industry Museum/Science & Society Picture Library

 A renovated Spitfire aircraft outside the Museum of Science and Industry, Manchester